rasleen298/Django_authentication_server/README.md

 # Django_authentication_server

-A message for Algoscale - The folder "Django_authentication_server.zip", with all the features implemented was uploaded within the deadline.
-I just thought of making some better changes, so,In the 'changed_frontend_final_folder',I have made some changes to the frontend and the forms.
-You can see that for the better version.

 Implemented a frontend/backend server which has Login, Logout and Registration features.
 After successful login, all the valid admins and users are shown on a page.